bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-relative-numerical-solution.md

 :::
 ::::

-Since we are looking for the minimum and maximum _altitude_, we need to calculate the distance of the satellite from the center of the earth and then subtract the radius of the earth.
+Since we are looking for the minimum and maximum _altitude_, we need to calculate the distance of the satellite from the center of the Earth and then subtract the radius of the Earth.
 This will give the altitude above the surface:

 :::{math}
 :label: eq:earth-altitude-definition
 h = \mag{\vector{r}} - R_E
 :::

-where $h$ is the altitude and $R_E$ is the radius of the earth.
+where $h$ is the altitude and $R_E$ is the radius of the Earth.
 Similarly, the speed is the magnitude of the velocity.

 ::::{tab-set-code}
 :::{literalinclude} scripts/two-body-relative-numerical-solution.py